mlambley/swagception/README.md

 Show your support by starring this project at [Github](https://github.com/mlambley/swagception/)

 ## Did this library not work for you?
-Log me a [github issue](https://github.com/mlambley/swagception/issues) detailing why it didn't work for you.
+Log me a [github issue](https://github.com/mlambley/swagception/issues) detailing how it didn't work for you.
 Your assistance is appreciated.